 Director & writer Blake Edwards is full of surprises.
 I didn’t expect to see such a deliciously rambling ode to the old west from the king of slapstick.
-Sure, Edwards’s resume includes some stark dramas — Days of Wine and Roses (1962), Experiment in Terror (1962) — but he is mostly remembered today for his Pink Panther films.
-Wild Rovers has nothing in common with either one of these movies.
-This revisionist, melancholic western feels closer to John Ford or Sam Peckinpah than to the man who gave us Breakfast at Tiffany’s (1961) and Victor/Victoria (1982).
+Yes, Edwards’s resume includes some stark dramas — Days of Wine and Roses (1962) and Experiment in Terror (1962) — but he is mostly remembered today for his comedies.
+Wild Rovers is a true anomaly in Edwards’s career — this revisionist, melancholic western feels closer to John Ford or Sam Peckinpah than to the man who gave us Breakfast at Tiffany’s (1961), The Pink Panther (1964) and 10 (1979).

-Wild Rovers is a moody, sometimes comical, but more often than not dark, lyrical tone poem to old west themes and motifs, yet is conspicuously avant garde and reconstructive-minded — all in all, a very interesting movie.
+Wild Rovers is a moody, sometimes comical, but more often than not dark, lyrical tone poem to old west themes and motifs, yet it is conspicuously avant-garde and reconstructive-minded — all in all, a very interesting movie.

 The performances are a pleasure to watch.
 An older, but still magnetic William Holden plays an aging cowboy who is fully aware that he is past his prime.
-The role fits nicely into the second phase of Holden’s career, in which he mostly played word-weary, older men.
-Holden uses his former movie star image to his advantage — his face alone conveys the idea of a past slowly dying.
+The role fits nicely into the second phase of Holden’s career, in which he mostly played word-weary men. the actor uses his former movie star image to his advantage — his handsome, but rugged face alone conveys the idea of a past slowly dying.